ispyb/ISPyB/documentation/ISPyB_DevelopersGuide.md

   * Environment profiles

-    `ispyb.env-DEV`, `ispyb.env-ALT`, and `ispyb.env-PROD` define the way the
+    `ispyb.env-development`, `ispyb.env-test`, and `ispyb.env-production`
-    application is deployed: for example with `ispyb.env-DEV`, the javascript is not minimized.
+    define the way the application is deployed: for example with `ispyb.env-development`, the javascript is not minimized.

   * Site profiles (see [Profiles: site specific files and configuration](#profiles-site-specific-files-and-configuration))